Originally published by:fabricatingandmetalworking.com

 M4S Take

 The Society of Tribologists and Lubrication Engineers (STLE) has dropped its triennial Emerging Trends Report, and the findings are worth your attention.
-The 2026 edition maps four converging forces that are changing how lubricants are formulated, tested, and deployed across manufacturing, energy, and transport.
-Here is what the data actually says.
-AI Is Moving from Promise to Production Hardware

 The report documents AI's transition from research curiosity to bench-level tooling.
 FAIR data practices are now bridging raw R&D datasets with machine learning pipelines.
 More concretely, robotic tribometers are running 432 experiments in a 24-hour window, and nanoparticle megalibraries can screen 150 million materials on a single chip.
 These are not pilot projects.
 They represent a shift in how tribological research gets done at scale.
 Manufacturing: From Reactive Fixes to Continuous Loops